 \subsection{Implementation details}

-In terms of deep-learning architectures, we adopt ResNet50~\cite{he2016deep}, OSNet~\cite{zhou2019omni}, and DenseNet121~\cite{huang2017densely}, i.e. $n_{models} = 3$, all of them pre-trained on ImageNet~\cite{deng2009imagenet}.
+In terms of deep-learning architectures, we adopt ResNet50~\cite{he2016deep}, OSNet~\cite{zhou2019omni}, and DenseNet121~\cite{huang2017densely}, i.e., $n_{b} = 3$, all of them pre-trained on ImageNet~\cite{deng2009imagenet}.
 To test them on an adaptation scenario, we choose one of the datasets as the source and another as the target domain.
-We train the backbone over the source domain and leverage the adaptation pipeline over the target domain.
-We consider, in our experiments, as source domain Market1501 and DukeMTMC-ReID and leave MSMT17 only as the target dataset (the hardest one in the prior art).
+We train the backbone over the source domain and the adaptation pipeline over the target domain.
+We consider Market1501 and DukeMTMC-ReID as source domains, leaving MSMT17 only as the target dataset (the hardest one in the prior art).
 This way, we have four possible adaptation scenarios: Market $\rightarrow$ Duke, Duke $\rightarrow$ Market, Market $\rightarrow$ MSMT17, and Duke $\rightarrow$ MSMT17.
-We keep those scenarios (without putting MSMT17 as a source) to have a fair comparison with state-of-the-art works.
-Besides, when we consider MSMT17 as the target dataset, we have the most challenging scenario: we train backbones on simpler datasets (Market and Duke) and adapt their knowledge to a harder dataset with almost the double number of cameras with many more identities recorded in different moments of the day and of the year.
+We keep those scenarios (without MSMT17 as a source) to have a fair comparison with state-of-the-art methods.
+Besides, the most challenging scenario is MSMT17 as the target dataset: we train backbones on simpler datasets (Market and Duke) and adapt their knowledge to a harder dataset, with almost the double number of cameras and with many more identities recorded in different moments of the day and the year.
 This enables us to test the generalization of our method in adaptation scenarios where source and target domain have substantial differences in the number of identities, camera recording conditions, and environment.